ncatlab/nlab-content/pages/17943.md

   }
 $$

 and hence this means that the top and bottom horizontal morphism are in fact equal.
-Directz unwiinding of the definitions shows that this is indeed the case.
+Direct unwinding of the definitions shows that this is indeed the case.

 Conversely, given $E \in Cov(X)$ a covering space, we need to exhibit a natural isomorphism of covering spaces of the form